arlogy/jsu/doc/jsu_csv_parser.md

 (function() {
     // you can adapt this example to read from a file or other sources
     // let's say we want to parse a very long CSV string
-    // we can parse it incrementally by reading smaller substrings of arbitrary length
+    // we can parse it incrementally by reading smaller substrings of arbitrary length, as illustrated in csvData
     // '-' is the field separator and '\n' the line separator const csvData = [
         'line1:-field2-field3-field4-field5\nline2:-field2-field3-field4-field5',
         '\n',
         'line3:-', 'field2', '-field', '3-', 'fiel', 'd', '4', '-field5\n',
         'line4:-', 'field2-field3-field4-', 'field5', '\n',
-        '...\n', // fields can have a different length 'lineN:-', 'field2', '-', 'field3', '-field4-', 'field5', // no line separator at the end of the last line ];
+        '...\n', // fields can have different lengths 'lineN:-', 'field2', '-', 'field3', '-field4-', 'field5', // no line separator at the end of the last line ];

     const parser = new JsuCsvPsr({'fieldSeparators': ['-']});
-    for(const data of csvData)
+    for(const data of csvData) {
         parser.readChunk(data);
+    }
     parser.flush(); // this is necessary because the last line in csvData does not end with a line separator console.log(parser.getRecordsRef()); // you can ignore the first line if it is a header line for example })();